gilnam74/vex-sneppet/VEX-Quick-start.md

 vector pointPos = point(0, "P", @ptnum);
 // where <P> is quarried attr, <@ptnum> is a number of quarred point

-//get attribute value from other (not connected) nodes vector pointPos = point("op:../geometryName", "P", @ptnum);
+vector pointPos = point("op:../geometryName", "P", @ptnum);
+// get attribute value from non-connected nodes

+// Set point attributes:
+setpointattrib(0, "pscale", @ptnum, attributeName, "set");
+// Can be used to set point attributes in detail mode!

 ```

 Difference between attributes and variables from VEX point of view.